Skeleton Activities for Spanish Class

 If you are looking for some great ideas for bringing calaveras and calacas into your classroom, be sure to keep reading.
 I have awesome ideas for readings, writing, listening, puzzles, and more.
 Plus I have some great decorating ideas that will have your classroom looking like you took a trip to Mexico to celebrate Día de los Muertos!

-Skeleton Writing Activities
+Skeleton Activities for Writing

 In this skeleton writing activity, students decorate their skeleton, adding hair, eye color, and clothing.
 Then, students write a description of their skeleton that includes physical descriptions, personality traits, and describing the clothing they have drawn!